rjwalters/glyph-atlas/README.md

 ## Installation

-To use the Glyph Atlas tool, simply clone or download the repository and open the `index.html` file in your browser.
+To use the Glyph Atlas tool locally, simply clone or download the repository and open the `index.html` file in your browser.

 ```bash
 git clone https://github.com/rjwalters/glyph-atlas.git